kz4killua/kz4killua/README.md

 ## Projects
 - [Course Alerts](https://www.coursealerts.fyi) - Get text & email notifications when a seat opens up in a full course at Ontario Tech University
 - [FPL AI](https://github.com/kz4killua/fpl-ai) - An AI system trained to predict football performance and optimize Fantasy Premier League teams
-- [Soodo](https://soodo.ifeanyiobinelo.com/) - A dead-simple programming language that runs in your browser
+- [Soodo](https://soodo.ifeanyiobinelo.com/) - A dead-simple programming language with a runtime that runs in your browser
 - [Glassdoor Unlocked](https://github.com/kz4killua/glassdoor-unlocked) - A Chrome extension that allows you to access Glassdoor reviews and information without needing to sign up or leave a review
 - [Wikirec](https://wikirec.ifeanyiobinelo.com/) - Find similar books, movies, tv shows, etc.
 - [Open Tutor](https://opentutor.ifeanyiobinelo.com/) - AI-powered tools to crush your study goals